Barbara Seaman: Writings and activism

 When the birth control pill came on the market in 1960, Barbara was writing columns for women's magazines such as Brides and the Ladies' Home Journal.
 She launched her career as a women's health journalist and brought a new kind of health reporting to the field, writing articles that centered more on the patient and less on the medical fads of the day.
 Seaman was first to reveal that women lacked the information they needed to make informed decisions on child-bearing, breast-feeding, and oral contraceptives.
 She even went so far as to alert women to the dangers of the Pill, whose primary ingredient was estrogen (also the active ingredient in Premarin, which had contributed to the death of her aunt).
-Prolific output and the popularity of her published articles won Seaman membership with the prestigious Society of Magazine Writers.
-Through this organization she met Betty Friedan, who asked her to cover events such as the founding of NOW (1966), the founding of NARAL (1969), and other similarly important feminist developments.
-She was also befriended by Gloria Steinem and became a contributing editor at Ms. magazine.
+Prolific output and the popularity of her published articles won Seaman membership in the prestigious Society of Magazine Writers.
+Through this organization she met Betty Friedan, who asked her to cover events such as the founding of NOW (1966), the founding of NARAL (1969), and other milestones in the development of second-wave feminism.
+Befriended by Gloria Steinem, Seaman also became a contributing editor at Ms. magazine.